ylemzy/zhonghe/src/assembly/win-wrapper/README_en.txt

 Permantent licenses can also be purchased at the following URL:
   => http://wrapper.tanukisoftware.com/doc/english/accountLicenses.jsp

+The Community Edition does not require a license key.

 If you have already purchased a license, you can generate and download your license key by logging on and viewing your License Management Page.
 For Server Licenses: